 '''

-from sklearn.linear_model import RidgeClassifier

-from sklearn.model_selection import train_test_split

-from sklearn.preprocessing import OrdinalEncoder, LabelEncoder

-from yellowbrick.classifier import ROCAUC

 from yellowbrick.datasets import load_game

 Load multi-class classification dataset

 X, y = load_game()

 Encode the non-numeric columns

 X = OrdinalEncoder().fit_transform(X)

-y = LabelEncoder().fit_transform(Y)
+y = LabelEncoder().fit_transform(y)

 Create the train and test data

 X_train, X_test, y_train, y_test = train_test_split(X, y, random_state=42)

+Instaniate the classification model and visualizer

+model = RidgeClassifier()

+visualizer = ROCAUC(model, classes=["win", "loss", "draw"])

+visualizer.fit(X_train, y_train)

+Fit the training data to the visualizer

+visualizer.score(X_test, y_test)

+Evaluate the model on the test data

+visualizer.show()

+Finalize and render the figure

 '''

-''' Instaniate the classification model and visualizer model = RidgeClassifier() visualizer = ROCAUC(model, classes=["win", "loss", "draw"]) visualizer.fit(X_train, y_train) # Fit the training data to the visualizer visualizer.score(X_test, y_test) # Evaluate the model on the test data visualizer.show() # Finalize and render the figure '''

-Warning: The target y must be numeric for this figure to work, or update to the latest version of sklearn.
+Advertencia: The target y must be numeric for this figure to work, or update to the latest version of sklearn.

 By default with multi-class ROCAUC visualizations, a curve for each class is plotted, in addition to the micro- and macro-average curves for each class.
 This enables the user to inspect the tradeoff between sensitivity and specificity on a per-class basis.
-Note that for multi-class ROCAUC, at least one of the micro, macro, or per_class parameters must be set to True (by default, all are set to True).
+Note that for multi-class ROCAUC, at least one of the micro, macro, or per\class parameters must be set to True (by default, all are set to True).

-The same functionality above can be achieved with the associated quick method roc_auc.
-This method will build the ROCAUC object with the associated arguments, fit it, then (optionally) immediately show it encoder=None, is_fitted='auto', force_model=False, kwargs)
+The same functionality above can be achieved with the associated quick method roc\auc.
+This method will build the ROCAUC object with the associated arguments, fit it, then (optionally) immediately show it encoder=None, is\fitted='auto', force\model=False, \\kwargs)